ethyca/fides/README.md

 We welcome and encourage all types of contributions and improvements!
 Please see our [contribution guide](https://ethyca.github.io/fides/development/overview/) to opening issues for bugs, new features, and security or experience enhancements.

-Read about the [Fides community](https://ethyca.github.io/fides/community/github/) or dive into the [development guides](https://ethyca.github.io/fides/development/overview) for information about contributions, documentation, code style, testing and more.
+Read about the [Fides community](https://ethyca.github.io/fides/community/hints_tips/) or dive into the [development guides](https://ethyca.github.io/fides/development/overview) for information about contributions, documentation, code style, testing and more.
 Ethyca is committed to fostering a safe and collaborative environment, such that all interactions are governed by the [Fides Code of Conduct](https://ethyca.github.io/fides/community/code_of_conduct/).

-## License
+## :balance_scale: License

 The Fides ecosystem of tools ([Fidesops](https://github.com/ethyca/fidesops) and [Fidesctl](https://github.com/ethyca/fides)) are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Fides tools are built on [Fideslang](https://github.com/ethyca/privacy-taxonomy), the Fides language specification, which is licensed under [CC by 4](https://github.com/ethyca/privacy-taxonomy/blob/main/LICENSE).